CSCI-40500-Fall-2025/sight-see/README.md

     - Must enable Geolocation for this feature
 - **Pins** — indicate nearby posts (hardcoded for demonstration)

+## Layered Software Architecture

+### Description

+The qualities which are most important in influencing our software architecture are as follows:
+* **Number of users** - Our product is a social, consumer software which has the potential of scaling quickly
+* **Software reuse** - Our software involves many components for which credible libraries already exist (i.e. Google Maps API for our map component, Spring Boot for REST capabilities and Authentication, etc.).
+We can utilize these pre-existing libraries to streamline our software development.
+* **Software compatibility** - Because our product is centered around geo-tagged photos and many other popular software applications support them, we want to ensure compatibility with these other services in the event of future integrations.

+Our software comprises a 4 layer architecture:
+* **User Interface** - Web browser, Google Maps UI, Camera/Location permissions
+* **Authentication** - Authentication and Authorization
+* **Basic Services and Application-specific functionality** - User search, Post creation/retrieval, User interaction with posts
+* **Database Management** - Persisting User, Post, and Comment data

+The choice of technologies chosen for our software were influenced by the qualities and architecture described above:
+* **Frontend** - React, Tailwind, daisyUI, Vite, Javascript
+* **Backend** - Java, Maven, Spring Boot, BCrypt, Docker containers on AWS ECS
+* **Database** - PostgreSQL on AWS RDS
+* **Image storage** - AWS S3
+* **APIs** - Google maps javascript API, Google maps geolocation API
+* **Deployment** - Backend & DB - AWS, Frontend - Vercel

+### Architecture Diagram
+![Software architecture diagram]
+(./architecture-diagram.jpg)

 ---

 ### Running the Frontend